D. Robbin O'Neill-Gregory - Managing Director

 “Working with Robbin and her team over the years has made my work with clients and families much easier.
 They are a vital part in the team of treatment providers in our community.”

-With Georgette's personal experience with substance abuse and her knowledge of addiction, she has helped many to maintain their sobriety for the past 13 years.
-Her philosophy in trauma and or abuse also plays a part with the client's addiction.
+Georgette Walkins is a Co-occurring Counselor and Recovery Peer Coach specializing in addiction recovery and self-actualizing for long-term recovery.
+Her extensive knowledge of addiction has helped many to maintain their sobriety for the past 13 years.
+Georgette's philosophy in trauma and or abuse also plays a part with the client's addiction.
 She gives her clients guidance in finding answers to their addiction with compassion and understanding.
 This helps them see that there is a way to heal the past and move forward in the recovery journey of sobriety.

 Georgette has worked in the counseling field for the past seven years with Path Point, Action Family, La Ventana (a chemical dependence and eating disorder facility) and Casa Serena.
 She has worked with a diverse population from seniors to teenagers also in residential programs for women, co-occurring, and mental health.
 She became a certified counselor with CAADE in 2014.
 With her deep understanding of what addiction can do to clients and their families, she has made it her mission to help them have a fulfilling life with supportive connections.
 Working in the local communities, she also helps to provide resources for assistance.
 Using mindful bases cognitive techniques, she has inspired many to find peace and balance in their lives.